We are often asked what photo and video equipment we use. We thought it was high time to give you a little summary on

-At the tripod, once is not custom we opted for the compactness.
-So we chose a BeFree Manfrotto which is very light and compact, perfect for traveling!
-It also exists in carbon version, even lighter, for those on the budget.
-It is very stable even in strong winds, has several positions and the Manfrotto quality is no longer debatable…
+At the level of the tripod, once is not custom we opted for compactness.
+We therefore chose a BeFree Manfrotto which is very light and compact, perfect for traveling!
+It also exists in carbon version, even lighter, for those who have the budget.
+It is very stable even in high winds, has several positions and the Manfrotto quality is no longer to be debated...

-When it comes to having something even smaller and which hangs everywhere, we take out our little JOBY GorillaPod.
+When it comes to having something even smaller and that hangs everywhere, we take out our little JOBY GorillaPod.
 There are several sizes depending on the type of camera (size and weight), we have the 3Kg hybrid model which is perfect for our two cameras even with a large lens.

 For the accessories, we decided not to put too much budget in there, by taking a third-party accessory pack.
-There is everything you need for all activities for the price of a single GoPro accessory.
-So the quality may not be the same, ok, but that is enough for our use and since time we have not had a problem.
+There's everything you need for all activities for the price of a single GoPro accessory.
+So the quality may not be the same, ok, but it's enough for our use and since time we haven't had a problem.

 The filter: to reduce reflections on the windshield when using the GoPro as a dash cam or reflections on the water, we install a Freewell polarized filter

 The dome : That's a really great accessory but it takes up a bit of space in our little van… It allows us to take pictures at the level of the water line.
 On the picture or the video we can see both under and out of the water, magic!